 Dr. John Barnes

-The alumni award is presented Aug.
-2 at the annual convention of the American Veterinary Medical Association in Atlanta.
+The alumni award was presented Aug.
+2, 2010 at the annual convention of the American Veterinary Medical Association in Atlanta.

 “My time at K-State in the veterinary college was one of the best times of my life, so it’s a tremendous honor to be recognized with this award so many years later,” Dr. Barnes said.
 “I tell my students that my wish for them is that they have a future in veterinary medicine that is as fulfilling and rewarding as mine has been.”